juj/emgc/README.md

 A tiny low-level research garbage collector to be used solely on the Emscripten WebAssembly platform.

-This is a toy project used to introspect Emscripten compiler behavior.
-Not for production use.
+This is a ***toy*** project used to introspect Emscripten compiler behavior and to learn about challenges of garbage collection in WebAssembly. 🟥**Not**🟥 for production use.

  - [ℹ Introduction](#introduction)
  - [📄 Usage](#usage)